fssa-batch3/sec_c_sec_c_hemanath.muralikrishnan__corejava_project_2/README.md

 1. [ ] **Product Model**: Design a Product model to represent the properties of a product, such as name, description, price, quantity, and any other relevant attributes.

-2. [In Progress] **Create Product**: Implement a function that allows adding products to the platform.
+2. [ ] **Create Product**: Implement a function that allows adding products to the platform.
 Users can provide product details, and the backend will store the product information in the database.

 3. [ ] **Read Products**: Implement a function to retrieve a list of all available products.